The Osborne Family Spectacle of Dancing Lights

 The Osborne Family Spectacle of Dancing Lights was a display of Christmas lights and decorations at Disney's Hollywood Studios at the Walt Disney World Resort near Orlando, Florida.
 Initially constructed by an Arkansas businessman as a gift for his six-year-old daughter, the display became one of the most popular attractions during the park's holiday season.
 It debuted in 1995.

 History

 Jennings Osborne (1943–2011), along with his wife Mitzi, founded the "Arkansas Research Medical Testing Center" in Little Rock, Arkansas in 1968.
-The business' success allowed him and his wife to eventually purchase a large estate in the middle of town in 1976.
-In 1980 the Osbornes had a daughter, Allison Brianne Osborne, nicknamed Breezy.
+The business' success allowed him and his wife to eventually purchase a large, nearly 12,000 square foot estate in the middle of town in 1976.
+In 1980, the Osbornes had a daughter, Allison Brianne Osborne, who they nicknamed Breezy.

 In 1986, Breezy asked her father if they could decorate their home in lights.
 Osborne complied, stringing 1000 lights around their home.
 "Each year after that, it got bigger and bigger," Osborne would later recall.
 Eventually Osborne purchased the two properties adjacent to his own and expanded the display into them.

 By 1993, the display had over three million lights.
 Some of the more prominent features included: